To be held from 17 to 18 April 2019 - ROUSSILLON - FRANCE

-The international "G du Monde" wine competition is organised by the Conseil Interprofessionnel des Vins du Roussillon (CIVR), 19 Avenue de Grande Bretagne - BP 649 - 66 006 Perpignan Cedex.
+The international "G.D.M" wine competition is organised by the Conseil Interprofessionnel des Vins du Roussillon (CIVR), 19 Avenue de Grande Bretagne - BP 649 - 66 006 Perpignan Cedex.

-The host country for the competition is Spain and will take place in Catalonia at Gandesa in Terra Alta.
+The host country for the competition is France and will take place in Pyrénées-Orientales, in Roussillon.

-The G du Monde competition is organised in respect of the rules set forth hereunder.
+The G.D.M competition is organised in respect of the rules set forth hereunder.

 The rules can be consulted by any interested person upon making a request to the CIVR.